metermd/keyslime/README.md

 You need to install `keyslime-louis`.
 It creates a user named *keyslime-louis* which has a home directory in `/var/lib/keyslime-louis`.
 It also creates an account for the clients to login as: *keyslime-dana*.
-Her home directory lives in `/var/lib/keyslime-louis/exports`.  *keyslime-dana* can only read from her home directory, while *keyslime-louis* can read and write to it.
+Her home directory lives in `/var/lib/keyslime-louis/exports`.
+This is a 1MB `ramfs` Ramdisk.
+*keyslime-dana* can only read from her home directory, while *keyslime-louis* can read and write to it.

 Periodically, `keyslime-louis` is woken up and examines the exports directory.
 Old keys are removed, and new keys are generated as needed.  `keyslime-louis`